Rafał Drozdowski

 An orientation toward the concrete is visible today nearly everywhere.
 It was first apparent in the economy.
 The financial crisis from late 2008 undermined the trust in banks pushing long-term mortgage loans on millions of average people teetering on the brink of insolvency and beguiling financial institutions and investors with newer and newer derivative instruments which at some point cease to have anything in common with the real economy.
 A horror of casino capitalism and its consequences has paved the way for generalized mistrust in business concepts and ventures in which there is too much abstraction.
 We have been through this before.
 When the dot.com bubble burst in 2001, investors and enterprises learned that you can’t trade forever on promises.
 Similar moods emerged after the collapse of Lehman Brothers, and they haven’t left us.
 Ventures based on the assumption that lucrative profits can be earned selling only the proverbial “knowhow” or “goodwill,” or by cutting costs to the bone since “the entire business happens online” are rapidly losing value.
 Investors are again looking around for something concrete—which can be touched, measured and valued.
 Even if that “something” is part of the “old economy” that was ridiculed until recently.
 Just 10 years ago the measure of economic development was the dematerialization of the economy.
 If there are clothing factories, they’re in China, Indonesia or Vietnam.
 Auto assembly plants—in peripheral countries like Poland or Hungary.
 In countries that are “highly industrialized”—as it were—just R&D divisions, design, marketing, and of course top management to oversee it all.
 But now it is Germany that is setting the example by not only designing but also manufacturing at home.
 The term “reindustrialization” is gaining popularity in political debates about the future.

 nother example of the orientation toward the concrete is the sphere of civic initiatives.
 Some activists realize that strategies for impacting on rulers based on proverbial petitions and protest letters are ineffective.
 For similar reasons, there is growing distance toward various events and actions conceived as a way to exert pressure on authority.
 Their organizers and participants have figured out that they don’t make much impression on decision-makers even if spectacular and well-organized.
 They don’t because they are one-off, but also because both sides realize that what lies behind such involvement is often laziness, and the cost of such involvement today is negligible.
 What seems crucial is the feeling of wasted time shared by those persuaded to participate in social negotiations and consultations.
 Instead of talking, waiting and pretending, the need is to act—in the most obvious, fundamental and undiluted sense of the word.
 Clean up a courtyard that’s been left uncleaned for weeks.
 Without asking for permission, erect a speed limit sign in a newly built street in a residential development.
-Order must be imposed with one’s own hands: that is the first, sheriff-like, characteristic of “concrete participation.”
+Order must be imposed with one’s own hands: that is the first, sheriff-like, characteristic of “concrete participation.”2 The second is local impact: there’s no way to solve the problem of visual chaos in public space or filthy train stations using grass-roots civic micro-initiatives.
+But the limited range and impact of the effects need not devalue this form of participation at all.
+To the contrary, they encourage thinking of it as something exceptional and exclusive.

 The hunger for the concrete can be sensed also in science.
 The humanities and social sciences today crave new legitimacy.
 This is demanded by politicians, taxpayers, and business.
 It’s also in the interest of researchers themselves.
 It’s not hard to figure out that the simplest method for restoring legitimacy to the humanities is to benchmark and index its accomplishments.
 True, this means extreme bureaucratization of the humanities and social sciences, but if they want to maintain the right to daydream in their ivory tower, they must accept that the price for this privilege is more and more numerous inventories and inquiries into their achievements.

-3 which select just certain elements from the accepted model of a liberal democracy.
+A growing demand for the concrete is also visible in the political sphere.
+It’s hard to ignore the impression that the times of universal trust in liberal democracy are behind us.
+This doesn’t come from nowhere: its procedural slowness, inefficiency and ineptness in the face of new challenges are visible to the naked eye.
+So it should come as no surprise that the product line on the political market features more and more “demodictatorships”3 which select just certain elements from the accepted model of a liberal democracy.
 They grow out of a yearning, particularly on one side of the political spectrum, for strong-arm governments.
 Capitalism itself has become naturalized and is not seriously questioned as the model for the market.
 Both the left and the right play on cultural arguments.
 The difference is that where the left spreads disarray, heightening uncertainty, the right pleasantly simplifies the world, offering the longed-for concrete.
 Figures like Marine Le Pen, Vladimir Putin, Viktor Orbán and Janusz Korwin-Mikke stir sympathy for the same reasons as Clint Eastwood from the Dirty Harry films.
 They present the spectacle of ostentatious wielding of power as a response to the irritation with liberal democratic dispersion of power—“capillary power”4 perceived as a cowardice-lined strategy for vanishing.

 2. A question of results